What to Expect When You’re Getting into Concordia University Texas’ ABSN Track

 Our remote learning model incorporates real world scenarios presented in animation form, but these are only effective if our students can put those lessons into practice on models and real patients.
 This makes the curriculum complementary, so you will be practicing the skills in real life that you learned online.

-CTX’s School of Nursing’s BSN program’s curriculum has proven to be successful as 100% of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.
+CTX’s College of Nursing’s BSN program’s curriculum has proven to be successful as 100% of graduates in 2015 passed the NCLEX-RN the first time, and in 2016, 98% of graduates passed on their first attempt.

 4. How can I strengthen my application?